0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/etrog-upgrade.md

 ## Conclusion

 The Etrog upgrade comes with groundbreaking amendments aimed at improving UX and developer experience.
-The most important additions with this upgrade are the two adjustments that solve the above two issues:
+The most important additions with this upgrade are the two adjustments that solve the two issues mentioned-above:

 - Being able to add multiple transactions to one block.
 - Allowing granularity on the timestamp within a batch.

+Attaining the Type-2 status is remarkable.